baijiacms/JavaQuestPlayer/README.md

 Module introduction:

-QspJavaEngine: Kernel for running QSP games.
+1.QspJavaEngine: Kernel for running QSP games.

-QspJavaFxPlayer: Use JavaFX operation mode (imperfect).
+2.QspJavaFxPlayer: Use JavaFX operation mode (imperfect).

-QspJavaWebPlayer: The running mode of local browser does not support the lower version of IE. Chrome is the best.
+3.QspJavaWebPlayer: The running mode of local browser does not support the lower version of IE. Chrome is the best.

-QspJavaBrowserPlayer: Use the built-in Java browser (perfect).
+4.QspJavaBrowserPlayer: Use the built-in Java browser (perfect).